-Due to the large number of sunsetting instruments, the OBPR provides agencies with the option of using a streamlined process in lieu of preparing a RIS.
+Due to the large number of sunsetting instruments, the OIA provides agencies with the option of using a streamlined process in lieu of preparing Impact Analysis.
 This applies when the agency:

-- has considered the necessity for the regulation to continue and found that there is a genuine need for ongoing regulation in some form - has reviewed the regulatory performance of the instrument and found that it is fit for purpose (that is, the regulation is efficient and effective in achieving the Government's objectives), and - intends for the sunsetting instrument to be remade without significant changes.
+- has considered the necessity for the instrument to continue and found that there is a genuine need for ongoing regulation in some form - has reviewed the performance of the instrument and found that it is fit for purpose (that is, the regulation or policy setting is efficient and effective in achieving the Government's objectives), and - intends for the sunsetting instrument to be remade without significant changes.

-In this situation, the agency would ordinarily need to prepare a RIS (since this is a change to the status quo, which is that the instrument sunsets).
-However, in these particular circumstances, instead of completing a RIS, an agency's Secretary, Deputy Secretary, equivalent agency head or delegate may write a letter to OBPR.
-The letter must certify that they have reviewed and assessed the performance of the regulatory instrument and found that it is achieving its objectives efficiently and effectively.
+In this situation, the agency would ordinarily need to prepare an Impact Analysis (since this is a change to the status quo, which is that the instrument sunsets).
+However, in these particular circumstances, instead of completing an Impact Analysis, an agency's Secretary, Deputy Secretary, or equivalent agency head may write a letter to OIA.
+The letter must certify that they have reviewed and assessed the performance of the instrument and found that it is achieving its objectives efficiently and effectively.
 The certification letter needs to state that the agency's assessment was informed by appropriate consultation with relevant stakeholders.
-A template that can be used for such a letter is included as Appendix 2 to this guidance note.
+The OIA has a template sunsetting certification letter, which agencies are encouraged to use.